 Contextual reporting and decision intelligence

-The advent of the big data analytics cloud may steal the glory from the best, most elaborate BI dashboards out there.
+The advent of the cloud-based big data analytics may steal the glory from the best, most elaborate BI dashboards out there.
 The latter are usually complex, multi-layered, and require business users to know where to look for the information they need.
 The transition to cloud computing and big data allows for real-time, highly personalized, contextual reporting intended for particular managers, user roles, or technical experts.

 Contextual reporting can be based on a broad variety of technologies, including advanced ones like natural language processing (NLP), augmented analytics (use of AI and ML to help analyze data), real-time streaming anomaly detection, and many more.